TalonFloof/Deluge/SHADER COMPATIBILITY.md

 Legend:
 - ✅ = Works perfectly, no configuration needed
 - ✔️ = Works perfectly, but some configuration needs to be adjusted (see below)
-- 🐞 = Works, but with some unfixable issues (see below)
+- 🐞 = Works, but with some minor quirks or unfixable issues (see below)
 - 🐛 = Major Visual Bugs, don't use
 - ❌ = Doesn't work at all